dimo414/php-auth/UserManager/README.txt

 --------------------------------------------------------------------------------

 ABOUT
-Version 1.0.2 - check http://www.DigitalGemstones.com/script/auth/UserManager.php for up to date versions.
+Version 1.5.0 - check http://www.DigitalGemstones.com/script/auth/UserManager.php for up to date versions.
 The UserManager class is a totally self contained user management system.
 Include the class in your website, and you have with a few short lines of code a fully operational login system, including multiple user levels (default User, SuperUser, and Admin) and the ability to lock web pages from users without appropriate permissions - similar to .htaccess and .htpassword locking, except integrated with your website rather than a series of intrusive 401 login prompts.

+There are two versions, XMLUserManager and MySQLUserManager, both of which extend UserManager.
+XMLUserManager is the primary tool, providing user managment without a database or any complicated configuration.
+MySQLUserManager is a new tool which lets you maintain larger user bases, and is ideal if you are already using a database, but don't have user managment.
+Both classes follow the same interface, and therefore switching from one to the other is as easy as changing which class you initialize.

 --------------------------------------------------------------------------------

 REQUIREMENTS
-Should be functional with a default install of PHP5, no database required.
+Should be functional with a default install of PHP5, no database required (for XMLUserManager, MySQL is obviously required for MySQLUserManager).
-Has been tested on an install of Uniform Server http://www.uniformserver.com/
+Tested on an install of Uniform Server http://www.uniformserver.com/

 --------------------------------------------------------------------------------

 FEATURES
-* XML Backend, no database or setup required.
+* XML Backend: no database or setup required.
+* MySQL Backend: easy to setup, scales well.
 * Customizable user permission levels.
-* Customizable storage fields
+* Customizable storage fields.
 * Integrates seamlessly with your website.
 * One function call locks a page to anyone without the proper permission.
 * Self contained user management page.